2013 FS28

 ' is an extreme trans-Neptunian object from the extended scattered disc on a highly eccentric orbit in the outermost region of the Solar System.

-It measures approximately 466 km in diameter.
+It measures approximately 470 km in diameter.
 The detached, extended scattered disc object belongs to the group of extreme trans-Neptunian objects.

+Discovery and naming

-It was first observed on 16 March 2013, by American astronomers Scott Sheppard and Chad Trujillo at the Cerro Tololo Observatory in Chile.
+was discovered on 16 March 2013, by American astronomers Scott Sheppard and Chad Trujillo at the Cerro Tololo Observatory in Chile.